OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     Timeout while connected to server (Failed to open TCP connection to <AWS elastic IP of FN>:5030 (execution expired)).
     Server: <AWS elastic IP of FN>:5030

+**Possible causes:**

-One possible problem is that the VNF node is trying to connect to the wrong AWS IP address of the Front-end node.
-In the VNF node, the IP address for the Front-end node is defined in the scripts contained in the ``/run/one-context*`` directories, as the ``ONEGATE_ENDPOINT`` parameter.
+**Wrong Front-end node AWS IP**: The VNF node may be trying to connect to the OneGate server on the wrong IP address.
+In the VNF node, the IP address for the Front-end node is defined by the ``ONEGATE_ENDPOINT`` parameter, in the scripts found in the ``/run/one-context*`` directories.
 You can check the value of this parameter with:

 .. code-block:: text

     [root@VNF]$ grep ONEGATE -r /run/one-context*

-If necessary, edit the parameter with the correct IP address, then terminate the service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.
+If the value of ``ONEGATE_ENDPOINT`` does not match the IP address where OneGate is listening on the Front-end node, edit the parameter with the correct IP address, then terminate the service from the Front-end (see :ref:`above <terminate_oneflow>`) and re-deploy.

-On the Front-end node, the OneGate server listens on port 5030, so you must ensure that this port accepts incoming connections.
-If necessary, create an inbound rule in the AWS security groups for the elastic IP of the Front-end.
+**Filtered incoming connections**: On the Front-end node, the OneGate server listens on port 5030, so you must ensure that this port accepts incoming connections.
+If necessary, create an inbound rule in the AWS security groups for the elastic IP of the Front-end, as described in :ref:`Quick Start Using miniONE on AWS <try_opennebula_on_kvm>`.

 .. |icon1| image:: /images/icons/sunstone/import_into_datastore.png
 .. |icon2| image:: /images/icons/sunstone/instantiate.png